 The supremacy of the Malawi Constitution is beyond doubt.
-Section 5 of the Constitution states clearly that: 'any act of Government or any law that is inconsistent with the provisions of this Constitution shall, to extent of such inconsistency, be invalid'.
-The supremacy of the Constitution is clearly repeated and emphasised under sections 199 and 200 of the Constitution.
+Section 5 states clearly that: 'any act of Government or any law that is inconsistent with the provisions of this Constitution shall, to extent of such inconsistency, be invalid'.
+The supremacy of the Constitution is clearly repeated and emphasised under Sections 199 and 200.
 Section 199 states that 'this Constitution shall have the status as supreme law and there shall be no legal or political authority, save as is provided by or under this Constitution'.